 If you two are hitting it off with doing all of these cool things, that’s a great sign that this roommate relationship will prosper and grow.
 If not, then you’ll most likely end up going your separate ways at the end of the lease.

-Next, let’s discuss the one thing that’s essential to having a good relationship with your roommate.
+Next, let’s discuss the one thing that’s essential to have a good relationship with your roommate.

 Like any other relationship you might get yourself in, trust has to exist between you and the other person.
 Trust will take some time to build as you discover more personal details about each other.
 Be patient and open with them, especially if they take a bit longer to trust you back.